1 Organisation and summary of significant accounting policies

 The fair value of the majority of the Group’s financial instruments is based on quoted prices in active markets or observable inputs.
 These instruments include government and agency securities, commercial paper, most investment-grade corporate debt, most high-yield debt securities, exchange-traded derivative instruments, most mortgage- and asset-backed securities and listed equity securities.
 In markets with reduced or no liquidity, spreads between bid and offer prices are normally wider compared to spreads in highly liquid markets.
 Such market conditions affect the valuation of certain asset classes of the Group, such as some asset-backed securities as well as certain derivative structures referencing such asset classes.

 For assets or derivative structures at fair value, the Group uses market prices or inputs derived from market prices.
-A separate internal price verification process, independent of the trading function, provides an additional control over the market prices or market input used to determine the fair values of such assets.
-Although management considers that appropriate values have been ascribed to such assets, there is always a level of uncertainty and judgement over these valuations.
+A separate internal price verification process, independent of the trading function, provides an additional control over the market prices or market inputs used to determine the fair values of such assets.
+Although management considers that appropriate values have been ascribed to such assets, there is always a level of uncertainty and judgement related to these valuations.
 Subsequent valuations could differ significantly from the results of the process described above.
 The Group may become aware of counterparty valuations, either directly through the exchange of information or indirectly, for example through collateral demands.
 Any implied differences are considered in the independent price verification process and may result in adjustments to initially indicated valuations.
-As of 31 December 2018, the Group had not provided any collateral on financial instruments in excess of its own market value estimates.
+As of 31 December 2019, the Group had not provided any collateral on financial instruments in excess of its own market value estimates.

 The Group’s investments in fixed income securities are classified as available-for-sale (AFS) or trading.
 Fixed income securities AFS are carried at fair value, based on quoted market prices, with the difference between the applicable measure of cost and fair value being recognised in shareholders’ equity.
 Trading fixed income securities are carried at fair value with unrealised gains and losses recognised in earnings.
 A trading classification is used for securities that are bought and held principally for the purpose of selling them in the near term.